Most of the time, the easiest way to deal with a speeding ticket is to just pay the associated fine.

 Alternatively, you can fight the ticket in court in front of a judge.

-By taking a plea deal, you are essentially pleading guilty to a lower crime in order to receive a lower penalty.
+By taking a plea deal, you are essentially pleading guilty (or no-contest) to a lower crime in order to receive a lower penalty.

-For example, you could ask the judge or citing officer to reduce the speed you were recorded at.
+For example, you could ask the judge or prosecutor to reduce the speed you were recorded at.

 This will result usually in lower penalties from your insurance and the DMV.

-Do note, however, that by taking a plea deal you must also plead guilty to the amended charge.
+Do note, however, that by taking a plea deal you must also plead guilty (or no-contest) to the amended charge.

 Even if the penalties are generally lower, you’ll still have to pay a fine, and your insurance rates will most likely still increase.